-Aquaponics has become increasingly popular as a growing system in the past 10 years.
+Aquaponics has become increasingly popular as a growing system in the past several years.
 It combines conventional aquaculture with hydroponics to form a highly sustainable and environmentally responsible method of Agriculture.

 Aquaponic systems come with many benefits – very low water consumption as compared to traditional agricultural means, low energy usage, little to no chemical usage, low susceptibility to pests and diseases, and it’s environmentally friendly with no waste or biproduct.